tsc-buddy/AzureGBC2019/README.md

 2. On the left toolbar pane, select "Resource Groups', this will present a list of available resource groups in your subscription, you should see the one you made as part of your Web App Deployment.

+Inside it, you will have your App Service and App Service Plan.

 ![alt text](/Images/2019-4.png)

 ![alt text](/Images/2019-5.png)